 Offer your baby simple and safe objects and toys that can be explored using a variety of senses.

 This is playtime for a baby.
-If you give him a rattle, watch as he figures out that it can make noise when he moves it up and down.
+If you give your baby a rattle, watch as they figure out that it can make noise when they move it up and down.

 Take this time to label some of the things you see.